szpotona/cloudify-migration/README.md

 `./migrate_agents.sh install 3.1 old_cli_virtenv_dir old_cli_dir`

-Taking this action is reasonable only if the Cloudify components have really been uninstalled on host-agents machines.
-Otherwise the 3.1 manager should be consistent and ready to work with.
+Doing so is reasonable only if the Cloudify components have been effectively uninstalled on host-agents machines.
+Otherwise the 3.1 manager should be consistent and ready to work with without performing any recovery actions.